pin-ui/final_project/README.md

 I wrote some comments on the test in trend-stationarity.

 2.Prediction.
 Test in 5 datasets: HSI, GDAXI, Crude oil, Apple and Bitcoin.
-Because I'm just changing the data set, I only wrote some comments on the test in Apple.
+Because I'm just changing the datasets, I only wrote some comments on the test in Apple.
+And do some statistical tests on 5 datasets in a separate file.

 3.Classification.
 Test Bitcoin one-minute price series.